Won't Somebody Dance with Me: History

+Chart performance

 Other recordings

 An alternative recording of the song by de Paul was featured as the second track on the album The Wicked Die Young.
 It was compiled by the film director Nicolas Winding Refn and chosen as one of songs that inspired his horror film The Neon Demon.
 Rob Wacey reviewed the album for AllMusic and rated the track as one of the highlights of the album.
 De Paul also re-recorded the song for her 1994 CD album, Just a Little Time.
 This version reflected maturity and featured additional text about waiting for love and destiny, with strings being replaced by a saxophone.

-The track has been covered by Bruce Johnston, Petula Clark, Alan Tew Orchestra, Sounds Orchestral, Peter North (aka Piet Noordijk), Jeannie, Denis King, Lena Zavaroni and S. Sebber.
+The track has been covered by Bruce Johnston, Petula Clark, Alan Tew Orchestra, Sounds Orchestral, Peter North (aka Piet Noordijk), Jeannie, Denis King, Lena Zavaroni, Tina Charles (singer) and S. Sebber.
 A French version ("Je voudrais tant danser") with lyrics by Charles Level was recorded by Martine Tourreil featuring male vocals by Sacha Distel.
 Tourreil performed the song with Distel on his television show on 12 November 1977.
-A Danish version "Hvem danser en dans med mig" was released by Maria Stenz with Jesper Klein in 1974 and reached number 8 in the Danish chart.
+A Danish version "Hvem danser en dans med mig" was released by Maria Stenz with Jesper Klein in 1974 and reached number 8 in the official Danish hit list chart.
 A comedic version with different lyrics was released by George Jones and Tommy Thomas on their 1982 album, Up Ulster.